Applying to the Ph.D. Program

 When your application is complete you will be automatically prompted to pay the application fee, currently $120 for U.S. citizens and permanent residents and $140 for everyone else.
 The fee is to be paid via credit card.
 If you think you’ve completed the form but are not prompted to pay the fee, click the link for “Check Your Application” on the lower left-hand side of the online application form to see what is missing.
 As you’ll see on the “Fee Waiver” section of the application form, certain applicants are eligible to have that fee waived.
 More information on fee waivers is available on the Graduate Division website at http://www.gdnet.ucla.edu/gasaa/admissions/admisinfo.html#Fees.

 The application for students planning to enter in the fall of a given year will be available by mid September of the previous year.
 (Our department accepts applications only for students planning to enter the Ph.D. program in the fall).
-The application is due on December 3rd of that year.
+The application is due on December 1st, 2020.
 Note that the application has to be complete in order to be submitted, so please plan accordingly.
 The applications will be reviewed by the faculty in December and January, and for those students who are admitted, acceptance letters will generally go out in early February.
 Those letters will also include information about the financial package an applicant is being offered.
 Students who are offered admission will normally have until early April to let us know whether or not they are going to come.

 If you have additional questions about our program, please first read the section on the graduate program on the department website here and also the department’s graduate handbook, which is available here (new hyperlink should be: http://www.polisci.ucla.edu/content/graduate-handbooks).
 If after reading this material you still have questions about the program or about the application process, please feel free to contact the graduate advisors in the department’s graduate office email@example.com.